imulab/kumiq-identity/README.md

 # KUMIQ Identity

+## Shameless Plug before Everything Else

+If you are interested in SCIM v2 implemention in Go, please check out [go-scim](https://github.com/davidiamyou/go-scim)

 ## Overview

 The KUMIQ Identity project is an implementation of [SCIM v2.0](http://www.simplecloud.info) by Weinan Qiu.
 It supports most of the features specified in the documentation and provides an easy way to add custom extensions to the resource schema.